Which of the following is NOT an element of the fraud triangle? | Study Prep in Pearson+

 1

 Understand the fraud triangle: The fraud triangle is a model used to explain the factors that lead to fraudulent behavior.
-It consists of three elements: Pressure, Opportunity, and Rationalization.
+It consists of three elements: Incentive (or Pressure), Opportunity, and Rationalization.

-Define each element: Pressure refers to the motivation or need to commit fraud, such as financial difficulties.
-Opportunity is the ability to commit fraud due to weak internal controls or oversight.
-Rationalization is the justification or reasoning that makes the fraudulent act acceptable in the perpetrator's mind.
+Define each element: Incentive refers to the motivation or pressure to commit fraud, such as financial difficulties.
+Opportunity refers to the ability to commit fraud due to weak internal controls or oversight.
+Rationalization is the justification or reasoning that allows the fraudster to feel their actions are acceptable.

-Identify the element that does not belong: Internal control is not part of the fraud triangle.
-Instead, internal controls are mechanisms designed to prevent fraud by reducing opportunities for fraudulent behavior.
+Analyze the options provided: Incentive, Opportunity, and Rationalization are all elements of the fraud triangle.
+Collusion, however, is not part of the fraud triangle.
+Collusion refers to the act of two or more individuals working together to commit fraud, which is a separate concept.

-Compare the options provided: Rationalization, Opportunity, and Pressure are all elements of the fraud triangle, while Internal control is not.
+Identify the correct answer: Since Collusion is not an element of the fraud triangle, it is the correct answer to the question.

 Watch next